 - All students in the Junior Colleges (JC) and Millennia Institute (MI) must compete in the 'A' Division. - Year 1 to Year 4 students in the Integrated Programme (i.e., Through-Train Programme) and International Baccalaureate Programme will compete in their respective age group.
 Those in Year 5 (equivalent to JC 1) and Year 6 (equivalent to JC 2) must compete in the 'A' Division. - All students in Secondary Schools must compete in the 'B' or 'C' Division according to their year of birth. - All students in Secondary Schools not born in the stipulated year for 'B' or 'C' Division must compete in the 'A' Division. - 2.1.1 With effect from 2021, students who are born on 1 January and have participated in NSG previously shall follow the rules stated in Para 2.2.
-This rule will supersede all previous decisions. - 2.1.2 This exception in Para 2.2 does not apply to students who are born on 1 January and have repeated a year of study. - 2.2 All students can only be registered in one division of that particular sport within the same year. - 2.3 Categories of NSG Sports - 2.3.1 Match-based (Team) Sports: Badminton, Basketball, Cricket, Floorball, Football, Hockey, Netball, Rugby, Sepaktakraw, Softball, Squash, Table Tennis, Tennis, Water Polo and Volleyball. - 2.3.2 Match-based (Individual) Sports: Fencing, Taekwondo (Kyorugi) and Judo.
+This rule will supersede all previous decisions. - 2.1.2 This exception in Para 2.2 does not apply to students who are born on 1 January and have repeated a year of study. - 2.2 All students can only be registered in one division of that particular sport within the same year. - 2.3 Categories of NSG Sports - 2.3.1 Wushu is categorised as an Event-based Sport.